-Hydrochemical Characteristics and Irrigation Suitability of Groundwater in the Vegetation Zone of Banaskantha, India
+Hydrochemical Assessment and Irrigation Suitability of Groundwater in the Vegetation Zone of Banaskantha, India

 Abstract

 Groundwater is the primary source of water for domestic and agricultural needs in the semi-arid Banaskantha district of Gujarat, India.
 This study presents a comprehensive hydrogeochemical analysis of 207 groundwater samples collected from the vegetation zone in 2021 during the post-monsoon season. pH, EC, TDS, TH, Ca2+, Mg2+, Na+, K+, Cl-, SO₄²⁻, HCO₃⁻, CO₃²⁻, NO₃⁻, and F⁻ were among the physicochemical parameters that were examined and contrasted with BIS and WHO standards.
 The majority of the samples have high salinity, excessive hardness, and high levels of carbonate and chloride, according to the results, making the water mostly unfit for human consumption.
 Rock-water interactions, evaporation, and human inputs have modified the hydrochemical facies characterised by Piper and Durov diagrams, which show the dominance of Ca–Mg–Cl–SO₄ and Na–Cl types.
 In addition to the Irrigation Water Quality Index (IWQI), indices like SAR, MAR, KR, PI, PS, and RSC were used to assess irrigation suitability.
 Irrigation use is restricted by high magnesium hazard and heightened potential salinity, even if SAR readings indicate low sodicity hazard.
 According to IWQI, the majority of samples exhibit moderate to severe restriction, with only 1.45% falling under the category of "no restriction."
 Critical salinity and alkalinity danger zones are highlighted by spatial distribution mapping using GIS.
 To ensure stable agricultural output, the results underscore the crucial need for sustainable groundwater management and soil-water conservation techniques.